citp/privacy-policy-historical/t/th/the/theschooloflife.com.md

 If you are not happy with any aspect of how we collect and use your data, please let us know so we can try and resolve it for you.
 Should this not be resolved, you have the right to complain to the Information Commissioner’s Office (ICO), the UK supervisory authority for data protection issues ([www.ico.org.uk](http://www.ico.org.uk/)).

 It is important that the information we hold about you is accurate and up to date.
-Please let us know if your personal information changes by emailing us at [[email protected]](https://www.theschooloflife.com/cdn-cgi/l/email-protection#41222d203232332e2e2c013529243222292e2e2d2e272d2827246f222e2c) or by editing your information in the ‘my account’ section of our website.
+Please let us know if your personal information changes by emailing us at [classsroom@theschooloflife.com](mailto:classroom@theschooloflife.com) or by editing your information in the ‘my account’ section of our website.

 #### 1. What information we will collect about you